 Tell us about your family.
 Kolleen, who is originally from Arcadia, Wisconsin, and I were married in 1982.
 We have two sons, Tony and Sam.
 Our grandkids, Aiden and Piper, keep us busy.

 The Red River Farm Network announces the addition of Carah Hart to its farm broadcast team.
-Hart will begin her duties at RRFN on August 31.
+Hart began her duties at RRFN on August 31, 2015.